GamehunterKaan/AutoPWN-Suite/README.md

 # AutoPWN-Suite

-AutoPWN Suite is my brand new project for scanning vulnerabilities and exploiting systems automatically.
+AutoPWN Suite is a project for scanning vulnerabilities and exploiting systems automatically.

 ![Screenshot](images/autopwn.png)